Paris - Ile De France

 St Etienne du Mont Church is also the only church in Paris to have retained its rood screen.

-Most churches dismantled their rood screens during the 18th century so their parishioners could enjoy a better view of the liturgical ceremonies.
+Most churches dismantled their rood screens during the 18th century to give their parishioners a better view of the liturgical ceremonies.

-Her original sarcophagus and various relics (recovered from various French churches) were placed in a silver and gold gilded shrine located in a lateral chapel.
+Her original sarcophagus and relics (recovered from various French churches) were placed in a silver and gold gilded shrine were placed in the Chapelle Sainte-Genevieve.

-It boasts a superb stained glass window which depicts the saint’s life.
+This neo-Gothic chapel, completed in 1853, boasts a superb stained glass window that depicts the saint’s life.

-Annual religious celebrations still take place between the 3rd and 11th January in order to honour the memory of the saint!
+Annual religious celebrations still take place between the 3rd and 11th January in order to honour the memory of the patron saint of Paris.

 Directions: 5th District - At the rear of the Pantheon

 Coordinates St Etienne du Mont Church: Lat 48.846539 - Long 2.348090

 Sign up to our newsletter

 Travel France Online will use the information you provide on this form to keep in touch with you and to provide updates via our newsletter.
 By selecting the boxes on the form you confirm your acceptance to receive our newsletter.